Let’s Talk 800-627-3917

 Get UID Label Quote ›

-With resources dispersed around the globe, asset management is an important function for the military and defense industry.
-In addition to large assets like planes, weapons, and heavy equipment, there are also many smaller instruments and parts that must be kept organized and properly stocked.
-Over time, it became necessary to develop a unified way of monitoring high-value equipment and items, especially those that could be dangerous in the wrong hands.
+• With resources dispersed around the globe, asset management is an essential function for the military and defense industry.
+In addition to large assets like planes, weapons, and heavy equipment, organizations must also organize and stock smaller instruments and parts.

 What Does IUID Stand For?